locale - describes a locale definition file

 below for details.

-followed by a string that is used to indicate a positive sign for monetary quantities.
+positive_signfollowed by a string that is used to indicate a positive sign for monetary quantities.

-followed by a string that is used to indicate a negative sign for monetary quantities.
+negative_signfollowed by a string that is used to indicate a negative sign for monetary quantities.

-followed by the number of fractional digits that should be used when
+int_frac_digitsfollowed by the number of fractional digits that should be used when

-formatting with the int_curr_symbol
+formatting with the int_curr_symbol.

-followed by the number of fractional digits that should be used when
+frac_digitsfollowed by the number of fractional digits that should be used when

-formatting with the currency_symbol
+formatting with the currency_symbol.

-followed by an integer that indicates the placement of
+p_cs_precedesfollowed by an integer that indicates the placement of

-for a nonnegative formatted monetary
+currency_symbol for a nonnegative formatted monetary

 quantity: